onzfonz/comp227/src/content/7/en/part7c.md

 }
 ```

-We will render the message as a Bootstrap [Alert](https://getbootstrap.com/docs/4.1/components/alerts/) component.
+We will then *render the message as a Bootstrap [Alert](https://getbootstrap.com/docs/4.1/components/alerts/) component*.
 Once again, the React Bootstrap library provides us with a matching [React component](https://react-bootstrap.github.io/components/alerts/):

 ```js